 Taraji P. Henson (Ali Davis), Aldis Hodge (Will), Josh Brener (Brandon Wallace), Richard Roundtree (Skip Davis), Tracy Morgan (Joe ‘Joe Dolla’ Barry), Erykah Badu (Sister), Jason Jones (Ethan Fowler), Max Greenfield (Kevin Myrtle), Brian Bosworth (Nick Ivers), Kellan Lutz (Captain Fucktastic), Shane Paul McGhie (Jamal Barry), Auston Moore (Ben), Wendy McLendon-Covey (Olivia), Phoebe Robinson (Clara), Tamala Jones (Mari), Charles Green (Dr Wilson), Chris Witsake (Eddie), Mathias Alvarez (Valet Guy)

-What Men Want also befalls director Adam Shankman who has made a range of entirely forgettable films including the Jennifer Lopez romcom The Wedding Planner (2001), the chastity romance A Walk to Remember (2002) and a bunch of light family comedies such as Bringing Down the House (2003), Cheaper By the Dozen 2 (2005), The Pacifier (2005), which was so awful it fairly much wrecked Vin Diesel’s career, and the Adam Sandler film Bedtime Stories (2008), as well as the musicals Hairspray (2007) and Rock of Ages (2012).
+What Men Want also befalls director Adam Shankman, a former dance choreographer who has made a range of entirely forgettable films including the Jennifer Lopez romcom The Wedding Planner (2001), the chastity romance A Walk to Remember (2002) and a bunch of light family comedies such as Bringing Down the House (2003), Cheaper By the Dozen 2 (2005), The Pacifier (2005), which was so awful it fairly much wrecked Vin Diesel’s career, the Adam Sandler film Bedtime Stories (2008); and the Disney sequel Disenchanted (2022), as well as the musicals Hairspray (2007) and Rock of Ages (2012).
 Shankman has also produced the clairvoyance film Premonition (2007), the ageswap fantasy 17 Again (2009) and Status Update (2018) about a magical social media app.